Skip to main content

 Here are some examples of Doodle Charts with 6-stitch Repeats:

-Adjusting your cast on and worried about how rounding your stitch count will affect your project?
-The following information is especially helpful if you're working with Base Doodle pattern modifications!
-Here is a formula to use to work backwards (to get a dimension in inches when you already know the stitch count).
+Adjusting your cast-on and worried about how rounding your stitch count will affect your project?
+The following information is especially helpful if you're working with Base Doodle Pattern modifications!

 For example, if I had wanted my cowl to be 21 inches around, at 6 stitches per inch: